gokul6350/chrome-discord-logger/README.md

 This extension is for personal use only.
 Be mindful of privacy and data protection laws when logging URLs.

-## 🙏 Acknowledgments

-- Chrome Extensions API
-- Discord Webhook API
-- All contributors and users

 ---
 <div align="center">
-  Made with ❤️ by [Your Name/Username]
+  Made with ❤️ by Gokulbarath
 </div>